 Arguably, selective reporting of subgroups in published cost-effectiveness analysis often cannot be identified, as protocols for economic evaluation are not routinely published.
-Additionally, whilst the process of defining subgroups is likely more transparent in technology appraisal, it has already been discussed that some flexibility is needed around the pre-specification of subgroups.
-NICE are currently conducting a review and consultation of their methods of health technical appraisal and in the case for change describe that committees must be able to exclude subgroups for whom a technology is not cost-effective even when it appears cost-effective across the whole wider population [41].
+The process of defining subgroups may be more transparent in technology appraisal if bodies place an emphasis on robust subgroup identification and reporting.
+NICE are currently conducting a review and consultation of their methods of health technology appraisal and in the case for change describe that committees must be able to exclude subgroups for whom a technology is not cost-effective even when it appears cost-effective across the whole wider population [41].
 Whilst this is imperative for efficiency and revealing true population health gains, in circumstances in which an intervention appears cost-effective across a whole population, there may currently be little incentive to investigate subgroups in which treatment is not cost-effective.
 For instance, manufacturers funding an economic evaluation may have an interest in positive outcomes which will maximise (prioritise) profit and researchers without conflicts of interest may still be more keen to publish favourable results [42].
-[15]Though it cannot be evidenced, media reporting of health technology assessment recommendations adds extra complexity, as recommendations restricted to a particular subgroup of the patient population may be unpopular, as it may be judged to be inequitable.
+Fletcher et al. present an example health technology assessment case study in Alzheimer’s disease to demonstrate the importance of subgroup analyses in cost-effectiveness analyses [15].
+Though it cannot be evidenced, media reporting of health technology assessment recommendations adds extra complexity, as recommendations restricted to a particular subgroup of the patient population may be unpopular, as it may be judged to be inequitable or unfair.

 Discussion

 Heterogeneity in economic evaluation is complex; with multiple patient characteristics and parameters of economic evaluation to consider.
 It has previously been identified that only a minority of cost-effectiveness analysis report subgroup analysis and this paper examines some of the key obstacles facing researchers [20].
-This includes issues pre-specifying and justifying subgroup analysis, identifying subgroups that can be implemented in practice, resource and data requirements, statistical concerns, and ethical concerns.
-Figure 1 summarises the factors discussed here.
+This includes issues with pre-specifying and justifying subgroup analysis, identifying subgroups that can be implemented in practice, resource and data requirements, statistical concerns, and ethical concerns.
+Figure 1 simply summarises the factors discussed here.
+The reported challenges related to subgroup analysis are likely to vary across populations and specific decision-making context.

 Figure 1 Overview of subgroup considerations

-Even if subgroup analysis cannot be conducted, e.g., due to evidence requirements, we need to consider the consequences of making the incorrect decision if we choose to exclude subgroups from cost-effectiveness analysis.
+Even if subgroup analysis cannot be conducted, e.g. due to evidence requirements, the consequences of making incorrect decision/s because of this should be considered.
 It is often stated that the objective of economic evaluation is to maximise population health for a given budget and subsequently, neglecting subgroup analyses may prevent this objective from being achieved.

-Though checklists emphasise the need to pre-specify, explain, and justify subgroups, they do not address subgroups that were omitted [7–9].
-To allow the evidence base to be improved over time, it would be useful for other researchers to understand why subgroup analysis has not been conducted and whether if, in future, this would be useful and if any obstacles could be reduced (e.g., through data collection).
+Though existing checklists emphasise the need to pre-specify, explain, and justify subgroups, they do not address subgroups that were omitted [7–9].
+To allow the evidence base to be improved over time, it would be useful for other researchers to understand why subgroup analysis has not been conducted and whether if, in future, this would be useful and if any obstacles could be reduced (e.g. through data collection).
 This would also allow readers to understand any limitations related to missing subgroup analysis.
 For these reasons, we call for increased transparency in subgroup reporting, with attention given to what was not reported and why, with the aim of improving future research and more thoroughly understanding the limitations of current studies.
 We would encourage researchers to consider and respond to the questions included in Table 1.

 Table 1 Questions to consider for transparent subgroup reporting